stroiman/respect/README.md

 ## Syntax

-Instead of using nested function calls as both RSpec, and it JavaScript clones, Jasmine, Mocha, Jest, etc, this uses immutable data structures to build up the test hierarcy.
+Instead of using mutating nested function calls, _Respect_ uses immutable data structures for building up the test context and tests.

 ```
 register(